 O'Conners Grove AME Zion Church Cemetery, Belmont, NC

-Ever do something and then realize there is a name to it?
-An actual research documented process?
-I'm discovering years of researching and writing poetry on what I'm finding as a way to make sense of that which I haven't otherwise been able to understand is called "poetry as method" or "research poetry" or "arts-based research."
+Ever moved to do something you you're not familiar with to find that there is an "official" name and practice for it?
+I'm discovering through years of researching and writing poetry on what I'm finding, as a way to make sense of that which I haven't otherwise been able to understand, is called "poetry as method" or "research poetry" or "arts-based research."
 And there are other similar names and studies on how poetry informs culture and practices.
+(There is more about this in Patricia Leavy's book Method Meets Art and also see Sandra Faulkner's book Poetry As Method.)

 This journey backwards into the black church and cemeteries has opened me to a new discipline of writing and research.
 This listening, asking, recording poetically in order to grasp -- as much as possible -- my cultural history has invited me to a new world.
 This familiarity birthright has turned into a new awareness.
 The Muse has a way of doing that.
 Inspiration doesn't tell you where it's taking you, in trusts that you will follow it to the secret rooms and graves.